shoma-mano/chibinuxt/docs/src/10-minimum-example/020-server-sfc.md

 ## Run the server

-If you run the server, you can see the rendered page by .vue file.
+If you run the server, you can see the rendered page by SFC.
 But Count button doesn't work because we haven't mounted the app in client side yet.
 We'll see how to mount the app in client side in next section.